Table of Contents Show

 Multiple OfficesMultiple Offices

 Large brokerages tend to be companies with tens, if not hundreds, offices across the state.
-It is then easy for you to relocate to other city offices convenient for your clients.
+It is then easy for you to relocate to other city offices that are convenient for your clients.

 TechnologyTechnology